investindex/Psychology/README.md

-This section is under construction.
-More will be added in the near future.

-&nbsp;

 # Your psychology

 Investing is an unusual field.
 As Morgan Housel noted in [this interview](https://www.youtube.com/watch?v=NSaRb-iFwPA&t=177s&ab_channel=TheRationalReminderPodcast), most people’s outcomes are far more attributable to their behavior than to their knowledge about investing.
 And as we discussed earlier, a large majority of professional active managers [underperform](https://github.com/investindex/Index#f1) index funds in the long run.
 This leads to the surprising conclusion that someone who knows only the basics but who exhibits great discipline can easily land themselves among the top 10% of lifetime investors.
 Housel's book _[The Psychology of Money](https://libgen.is/search.php?req=Housel+The+Psychology+of+Money&lg_topic=libgen&open=0&view=simple&res=25&phrase=1&column=def)_ is a great read on various foundational lessons at the intersection of money and human behavior.